 Why is it so important to Manage Fuel Costs?

 Fuel generally accounts for around 30% of a fleet’s operating costs, but without careful management can lead to significant overspend – by deploying a number of simple, yet highly effective strategies you can greatly reduce your fleet’s fuel costs.
 Read on for some of our fuel saving tips.

-If you operate a large, centrally-based fleet and buy commensurately large amounts of fuel, you have the option of buying wholesale fuel and running it out of your own fuelling station.
+If you operate a large, centrally-based fleet and buy commensurately large amounts of fuel, you have the option of purchasing wholesale fuel and running it out of your own fuelling station.
 However, if you run a small-medium sized fleet and your drivers buy fuel at the pump, you have the option to use a fuel card:

 A fuel card: